SecuritySynapse/security-summit-project-update/README.md

-- Answer all of the following questions inside of the `update.md` file so that you can document and reflect on your experiences during the proposal research and initial implementation phases of the security summit project.
+- Answer all of the following questions inside of the `update.md` file so that you can document and reflect on your experiences during the proposal research and initial implementation phases of the security summit project, up to and including at least one demonstration that you gave to the course instructor during a laboratory session.
 - Please note that you are required to answer all of the questions and submit the final version of the `update.md` file by the recorded deadline.
 Importantly, you can find the deadline for the work in this repository by clicking the button